Firewood: Storing

 Under a roof: Under a roof, there are no concerns about the wood being subjected to rain, snow, or run-off, but ventilation needs to be provided if the wood is stored green so that moisture released from the wood does not recondense inside.
-The methods for stacking depend on the structure and layout desired.
-Whether split or in 'rounds' (flush-cut and unsplit segments of logs), the wood should be stacked lengthwise, which is the most stable and practical method.
-Again, though, if the wood needs further seasoning, there should be adequate air flow through the stack.
+Whether split or in 'rounds' (flush-cut and unsplit segments of logs), the wood is stacked lengthwise.
+If the wood needs further seasoning, adequate air flow must be maintained through the stack.

-Storing outdoors: Firewood should be stacked with the bark facing upwards.
-This allows the water to drain off, and standing frost, ice, or snow to be kept from the wood.
-Storing wood near a dwelling increases the likelihood that insects such as termites can become established indoors.

-Storing firewood indoors for any extended period of time is not recommended, for it increases the risk of introducing insects such as termites into the home.
+Storing outdoors: Firewood is stacked with the bark facing upwards.
+This allows water to drain off, and standing frost, ice, or snow to be kept from the wood.
+Storing wood near a dwelling increases the likelihood that insects such as termites will become established indoors.
+Storing firewood indoors for any extended period of time increases the risk of introducing insects such as termites into the home.

 Round stacks can be made in many ways.
 Some are piles of wood with a stacked circular wall around them.
 Others, like the American Holz Hausen, are more complicated.
 A Holz hausen, or "wood house", is a circular method of stacking wood; proponents say it speeds up drying on a relatively small footprint.
-A traditional holz hausen has a 10-foot diameter, stands 10 feet high, and holds about 6 cords of wood.
+A traditional Holz hausen has a 10-foot diameter, stands 10 feet high, and holds about 6 cords of wood.
 The walls are made of pieces arranged radially and tilted slightly inward for stability.
 The inside pieces are stacked on end to form a chimney for air flow.
 The top pieces are tilted slightly outward to shed rain and are placed bark side up.

 Firewood stacks at Pühtitsa Convent in Estonia are about 6 m high.